sarathk73/SentinelEye-NetSecChallenger/TROUBLESHOOTING.md

  - Verifying your network card’s chipset and driver support.
  - Researching your issue in online forums or the tool’s official documentation.

+### Still Need Help?
+If after following the above steps you are unable to resolve the issue, please gather the following information:
+ - A clear description of the problem.
+ - Steps to reproduce the issue.
+ - Any error messages that are displayed.

+With this information, reach out to the community support forums or submit an issue on the SentinelEye issues page.